sgmurphy/wordpress-plugins/easy-wp-smtp/readme.txt

 Read our <a href="https://easywpsmtp.com/docs/setting-up-the-sparkpost-mailer/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=readme" rel="friend">SparkPost documentation</a> for more details.

+#### SMTP2GO

+SMTP2GO delivers a powerful and reliable email service for transactional emails, supported by a worldwide infrastructure, detailed real-time analytics, and robust security measures.
+New users can take advantage of SMTP2GO's free plan, which includes up to 1000 emails per month.

+Read our <a href="https://easywpsmtp.com/docs/setting-up-the-smtp2go-mailer/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=readme" rel="friend">SMTP2GO documentation</a> for more details.

 #### Other SMTP

 With our Other SMTP mailer, you can configure any SMTP server to send your WordPress emails.
 You can use your own SMTP server, or any of the popular email providers: Gmail, Outlook, Yahoo, Zoho, Hotmail, ...